aasshishh/resume/README.md

 At work, I have primarily developed in the following languages: C++, C#, Java, React, JS, Python.

-I have strong expertise in the following domains:
+I have expertise and hands-on in the following domains:
 - Data Structures
 - Algorithms
 - Object-Oriented Design